FluidTrust/attack-propagation-doc/docs/source/usage/index.rst

 User Documentation
 ==================

 Here, we describe the general usage of our tooling.
 In the different sections, we explain different parts based on our running example (see :doc:`/application_scenarios/industry_maintenance`).
-We would recommend reading beforehand the section about the background and the architectural model.
+We recommend reading beforehand the section about the background and the architectural model.

 .. toctree::